The No. 1 priority for financial services organizations today is getting the customer experience right.

-That’s according to a recent study by Econsultancy, in partnership with Adobe, which explored the effects of digital disruption on FSI marketers.
+That’s according to a recent study by Econsultancy, in partnership with Adobe, which explored the digital maturity of FSI marketers compared to their peers in other industries.
 (Note: Adobe is CMO.com’s parent company.)
-The “2017 Digital Trends in Financial Services and Insurance” report is based on a sample of almost 840 FSI respondents worldwide who took part in the annual survey in November and December.
+The “2018 Digital Trends in Financial Services” report is based on a sample of almost 700 FSI (manager level and up) respondents worldwide who took part in the annual survey in November and December 2017.

 Among the findings:

 1. Twenty-eight percent of FSI respondents rank optimizing the customer experience as the "single most exciting opportunity" in 2018.

 2. Thirty-seven percent say that targeting and personalization will be top priorities in the next 12 months.